backend-development/backend-development-textbook/source/caching.md

 ### Caching a Partial

-If you look at the homepage of [the demo](https://shrouded-dawn-29154.herokuapp.com/) you can see that the list of project under "Bachelorprojete" is different every time you reload the page.
+If you look at the homepage of [the demo](https://shrouded-dawn-29154.herokuapp.com/) you can see that the list of project under "Bachelorprojekte" is different every time you reload the page.
 There are 9 projects in all, but only 5 will be picked randomly and will be displayed.